growgraph/graflo/docs/examples/example-3.md

-# Example 3: CSV with Edge Weights and Multiple Relations
+# Example 3: CSV with Edge Properties and Multiple Relations

-This example demonstrates how to handle complex relationships where multiple edges can exist between the same pair of entities, each with different relation types and weights.
+This example demonstrates how to handle complex relationships where multiple edges can exist between the same pair of entities, each with different relation types and relationship attributes.

 ## Data Structure